pzsolt72/aksdemo/README.md

 ### External DNS setup

-There is no set up in the demo app the external dns not limited to any Kubernetes namspace it whaches the new ingress resources to register the service host inti the Azure private DNS zone.
+There is no set up in the demo app.
+The external dns is not limited to any Kubernetes namespace, it watches the new ingress resources to register the service host inti the Azure private DNS zone.

 ### Cert manager setup